bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

 Exporting a Project
 -------------------

-Axon Ivy projects can be exported from the workspace to various output formats using the *Export Wizard*.
+|axon-ivy| projects can be exported from the workspace to various output
+formats using the *Export Wizard*.

 Accessibility